What does this travel guide to Dharamshala contain?

 Smoking h*** is a culture in Dharamshala.

-Remember that if you don’t like to smoke, you can always say no. You don’t become less cool if you don’t smoke.
+Remember if you don’t like to smoke, you can always say no. You don’t become less cool if you don’t smoke.
 Do what you have to do.
-You would have to find your space and also be ready to feel out of the group (not always and it is better to stay away from these groups then who don’t respect your choices).
+You would have to find your space and also be ready to feel out of the group (not always and you might want to stay away from groups who don’t respect your choices).

 If you want to smoke, do it responsibly and while being respectful to the locals.